Like we mentioned yesterday, today, there is also an emerging consensus among

 the border will be on high alert.

-with Pakistan that might give the Mumbai attack weight also from a future
+issues with Pakistan that might give the Mumbai attack weight also from a

-geostrategic point of view.
-For example, al Qaeda and Taliban forces operate on
+future geostrategic point of view.
+For example, al Qaeda and Taliban forces

-both sides of the Pakistan-Afghanistan border.
-While Afghanistan provides
+operate on both sides of the Pakistan-Afghanistan border.
+While Afghanistan

-fertile ground for an insurgency, Pakistan, a nuclear-armed state with a strong
+provides fertile ground for an insurgency, Pakistan, a nuclear-armed state with

-radical Islamist current, presents an even more tantalizing opportunity for
+a strong radical Islamist current, presents an even more tantalizing

 Pakistan’s military